PTS 104: Special “A” Permits, Gold Permits, All Access Campus Permits, Faculty Multi-Campus Permits, and Vendor Permits

 Parking and Transit Services

-Special “A” Permit holders approved by the offices of the ASU president or provost are authorized to park in any university parking lot or structure.
+Special “A” Permit holders, approved by the Office of the President or the Office of the Provost of the University, are authorized to park in any university parking lot or structure.
 Special “A” Permits are not valid for:

 The Office of the President pays for these permits.

 The Gold Permit is issued to professors emeriti and selected retired academic professionals.
-The Office of the Executive Vice President and Provost of the University approves and pays for emeriti Gold Permits.
+The Office of the Provost of the University approves and pays for emeriti Gold Permits.
 University retired staff are also eligible to purchase a Gold Permit, which is valid in the following ASU campus locations:

 All Access Campus Permits are issued to higher-level administrators who frequently need to visit other areas of campus or another ASU campus to fulfill the duties of their positions.
 The All Access Campus Permit is a supplemental permit to be sponsored by the department.
 Individuals are required to purchase a regular ASU parking permit equal to or higher than the “Access A” rate level.
 Each vice president and vice provost may receive up to two All Access Campus Permits free of charge to issue and control.
 Additional permits may be purchased for a fee, based on availability.